Gautham-Nagaraj/Data-601-Project/Readme.md

 #  Data 601 Project breast cancer statistics in females

 ## Introduction and Datasets:
-  We will be using 2 datasets in this project:
+  We will be using 1 dataset and 1 statistical inference in this project:
   1) SEER dataset [IEEE dataport](https://ieee-dataport.org/open-access/seer-breast-cancer-data)
   2) Survivability estimate for cancer [statCan](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1310015801)